 In May 1969, he turned for home.
 Nigel Tetley, hearing that Crowhurst was breathing down his neck, had pushed his boat too hard and capsized.
 He was rescued and awarded a consolation prize of £1,000.
 Crowhurst was now the outright favourite to win the £5,000 prize for fastest voyage.

 Tetley’s sinking seems to have thrown Crowhurst into a deep depression.
 He stopped sailing and began writing a 25,000-word rambling account about divinity and time travel.
 Clearly, he had lost touch with reality and believed he was about to be transformed into a “cosmic being.”
 His writing became more and more incoherent as he sank deeper into insanity in what Time Magazine described as a case study in the effects of extended solitude.

-Twelve days later the Teignmouth Electron was found adrift in the ocean with no sign of Donald Crowhurst.
-It is assumed that Crowhurst had jumped overboard and took his fake logbook with him, although his wife, Clare, asserts her husband would never have committed suicide.
+Twelve days later, the Teignmouth Electron was found adrift in the ocean with no sign of Donald Crowhurst.
+It is assumed that he had jumped overboard and took his fake logbook with him—although his wife, Clare, asserts her husband would never have committed suicide.

 Before tragedy overtook Crowhurst, Robin Knox-Johnston had arrived back in Britain to a hero’s welcome.
 On April 22, 1969, he sailed into Falmouth Harbour from which he had left 312 days earlier to become the first person to circumnavigate the globe single-handed and non-stop.

 He also became the only entrant to finish the Golden Globe challenge and was knighted by the Queen.
 When Crowhurst’s fate became known, Knox-Johnston donated his prize money to the dead sailor’s family.